evidentlyai/evidently/docs/book/installation/cloud_account.md

 # Connect from Python

-You will need an access token to interact with Evidently Cloud from your Python environment
+You will need an access token to interact with Evidently Cloud from your Python environment.

 {% hint style="info" %}
 **Does every user need this?** No. You only need a token if you’re setting up data uploads or running evaluations in Python.
 If you’re only viewing data and dashboards or want to upload data as CSV and run no-code evaluations, you don’t need a token.